 4. Prepare for and take the BVU analytical writing assessment test, as arranged by the graduate specialist following submission of the application.

 Mental Health Counseling

 A new cohort begins each August.
-Applicants are encouraged to submit application materials as early as possible, but no later than the July 1 deadline preceding the first fall course.
-The Admissions Committee will review completed applications following the July 1 deadline, and notice regarding the admission decision will be mailed by July 15.
+Applicants are encouraged to submit application materials as early as possible, but no later than the May 15 deadline preceding the first fall course.
+The Admissions Committee will review completed applications following the May 15 deadline, and notice regarding the admission decision will be mailed shortly thereafter.